shorebirdtech/website/src/pages/jobs.md

 communicate exclusively through Discord (both in public and private), including often leaving video calls open in the background while we work independently.

-We get together 3-4x per year as a company, all flying to some US city.
+We get together 3-4x per year as a company, all flying to some US city for a week.

 ## Reach out